harrietrc/loadimpact-docs/jekyll/_v4/core-concepts/test-structure-breakdown.md

 ---
 layout: classic-docs
-title: Breakdown of a k6 test
+title: Structure of a Test Script
-description: A breakdown of the anatomy of a k6 test script
+description: "A breakdown of the different parts of a test script: itialization, setup, virtual user, and teardown code."
-categories: [test-scripting]
+categories: [core-concepts]
-order: 1
+order: 8
+redirect_from: /4.0/test-scripting/test-structure-breakdown/
 ---

 A k6 test script can be broken down into four distinct life-cycle stages.